tyuichis/modern-anki-card-template/README.md

 If your subject wasn't included in the defaults, you can manually add them.
 [See the wiki page for more information](https://github.com/tyuichis/modern-anki-card-template/wiki/Adding-new-subjects)
 </details>

+## Contributing

+Contributions are welcome, especially **translations** to make the template UI accessible in more languages!
+Bug reports and feature suggestions are also appreciated.

+*   **For detailed translation instructions:** Please see the **[Contributing Translations Guide](https://github.com/tyuichis/modern-anki-card-template/wiki/Contributing-Translations)** on our Wiki.
+*   **For bug reports and feature ideas:** Please use **[GitHub Issues](https://github.com/tyuichis/modern-anki-card-template/issues)**.

-## Contributing / Building from Source
+## Building from Source

-If you want to modify the templates, styles, or contribute to the project, you'll need to build the assets from the source files.
+If you want to modify the templates or styles locally, follow these steps to build the assets from the source files.

 **Prerequisites:**